 Grad student in Public History, Kent State University

 I am currently working on my master's in history at Kent State University in Ohio.
-I am on appointment as a teaching assistant and am one of six studetns that are new to the program this year.
+I am on appointment as a teaching assistant and am one of six students that are new to the program this year.
 I was drawn to Kent State because of their program with public and local history.

-While taking historiography in my last year at Calvin, I came to the conclusion that one of our foremost duties as historians is to do the history of our local cummunities and help our communities understand their history.
+While taking historiography in my last year at Calvin, I came to the conclusion that one of our foremost duties as historians is to do the history of our local communities and help our communities understand their history.
 As such, my master's thesis is on the history of my hometown in Pennsylvania.
-Already I have found several faculty members at kent State who are eager to help me with my work on the local history.
+Already I have found several faculty members at Kent State who are eager to help me with my work on the local history.

 But doing local history attracts me in another way.
 In my time at Calvin, I minored in archaeology and spent time in Jordan with Dr. de Vries.
 My goal after Kent State is to become an archaeologist and continue working in the Levant, particularly focusing on the lives of commoners on the Roman frontier.